 Pay careful attention to a plan’s annual maximums and waiting periods when comparing plans and premiums.
-For example, if you need immediate care, you may want to consider a plan that has a shorter waiting period, instead of one that has a one-year waiting period.
+For example, if you need immediate care, you may want to consider a dental insurance plan that has a shorter waiting period, instead of one that has a one-year waiting period.

 Types of Dental Plans

 The most common dental plans include:

 - Dental indemnity plans

 - Dental preferred provider organization (PPO)

 Dental Indemnity Plans